Premium Worktop Finishes

-Leather
+The Perfect Leather

 Genuine Aniline Leather

-Features :
+Features

-• Develops a patina and improves with age
+• Develops a rich patina with age.

 Genuine Leather

-Features :
+Features

 • Natural durable material with only basic care.